This article applies to England, Wales and Scotland.

 What the backlog means for your claim

 The backlog does not change your time limits.
-You must still begin ACAS early conciliation within three months minus one day of the issue you are complaining about.
-(Under the Employment Rights Act 2025, this is expected to extend to six months from October 2026, but the change is not yet in force.)
+You must still begin ACAS early conciliation within three months minus one day of the issue.
+(Under the Employment Rights Act 2025, this is expected to extend to six months from October 2026.)

-It could mean a longer wait for a hearing date.
-Reports from employment lawyers suggest some regions are listing cases for 2027 and beyond.
-Complex discrimination and whistleblowing claims, which require multi-day hearings, are particularly affected.
+It means longer waits for a hearing date.
+Some regions are reporting listing dates for 2027 and beyond for complex claims.
+Discrimination and whistleblowing cases requiring multi-day hearings are particularly affected.

 Early resolution may become more attractive.
-With longer waits ahead, both sides may have more reason to settle.
-The ACAS settlement rate of 30% could increase as claimants and employers weigh up the cost and uncertainty of waiting.
+Both sides face increasingly long and uncertain waits if a case proceeds to hearing.
+The overall ACAS settlement rate of 29% could increase as claimants and employers weigh up the cost and delay.

 Gathering evidence early matters more than ever.
-Witnesses move on, memories fade, and documents can be harder to obtain as time passes.
-Starting the evidence-gathering process as soon as you become aware of a potential claim strengthens your position regardless of how the case is resolved.
+Witnesses move on, memories fade, and documents become harder to obtain.
+Starting evidence-gathering as soon as you become aware of a potential claim strengthens your position regardless of how the case resolves.

 The Employment Rights Act 2025 and future impact

-The Employment Rights Act 2025 received Royal Assent on 18 December 2025 and introduces several changes that are expected to increase claim volumes further:
+The Employment Rights Act 2025 received Royal Assent on 18 December 2025 and introduces changes expected to increase claim volumes further:

 | Change | Expected date |